Robo-91/grocery-inventory/README.md

 is part of The Odin Project learning Curriculum.
 It was implemented to learn how to create, read, update and delete items from a database, as well as connecting to a database.

 - Uses Multer to save and upload images to a database.
+- All images used were taken from unsplash.